numaproj/numaflow/docs/sources/generator.md

 # Generator Source

-Generator Source is maily used for development purpuse, where you want to have self contained source to generate some messages.
+Generator Source is mainly used for development purpose, where you want to have self-contained source to generate some messages.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1